kamranmajid41/ai-agent-onboarding/prototypes/FRAMER_PROTOTYPE_MOCKUP.md

 ---

-This Framer prototype specification provides a complete blueprint for creating an interactive, professional prototype that accurately represents the AI Agent Self-Onboarding Platform's user experience and functionality.
+These wireframes provide a comprehensive visual guide for implementing the AI Agent Self-Onboarding Platform, ensuring consistency across all user interfaces and interactions.

+---

+_Last updated: Milestone 3 completion_